jupyterhub/jupyterhub/docs/source/getting-started/institutional-faq.md

 JupyterHub provides a shared platform for data science and collaboration.
 It allows users to utilize familiar data science workflows (such as the scientific Python stack, the R tidyverse, and Jupyter Notebooks) on institutional infrastructure.
-It also allows administrators some control over access to resources, security, environments, and authentication.
+It also gives administrators some control over access to resources, security, environments, and authentication.

 ### Is JupyterHub mature?
 Why should we trust it?